-

 Cost Excludes

-❌ Extra Services: Any other activities not listed in the itinerary
+❌ Any services or activities not specifically mentioned in the “Cost Includes” section

 Riding Gears And Equipments